 Within weeks of the passage of HB 632 and SB 297, Montana created an integrated web portal at www.arpa.mt.gov and a call center to provide information about ARPA and to solicit and receive comments and questions.
-To date, over 25,000 contacts have been made.
+Thousands of Montanans were able to access information related to

+ARPA programs via both the web portal and the call center.
 All questions were responded to, and comments were reviewed by the administering department, and, if related to the work of one of the four ARPA Advisory Commissions, were shared with that Advisory Commission.

-Advisory Commissions have met, most multiple times, during the reporting period.
+Advisory Commissions met multiple times during the reporting periods.
 During each meeting, public comments were solicited generally and on each program proposal.
 The Economic and Workforce Advisory Commission, which has the broadest scope of purpose, put forth broad use concepts and specifically solicited public comment up to and during the next meeting where those concepts were again discussed.

-Departments have also reached out to and received comments from the public, including specific stakeholders, to provide information, technical assistance, and receive input.
+Departments also reached out to and received comments from the public, including specific stakeholders, to provide information, technical assistance, and receive input.
 To implement the substantial water and sewer infrastructure program:

 - The Department of Commerce ("DOC"), the Department of Natural Resources and Conservation ("DNRC"), and the Department of Environmental Quality ("DEQ") notified local governments, with an emphasis on rural local governments and Tribal Governments, of the program with outreach led by the technical assistance team at DOC.
 Those departments advertised the program at training events such as the Montana Rural Water Conference, the Midwest Assistance Program, and the American Water Resources Association.
 They also worked with the Montana League of Cities and Towns and the Montana Association of Counties to distribute information about the program to their members and through large distribution lists that included: communities, engineering firms that represent communities, and conservation districts.
-The departments also specifically reached out to communities plagued by safe drinking water and wastewater violations to make them aware of the program. - The DOC is offering local governments limited engineering assistance and DOC, DNRC, and DEQ assisted local governments with the application process.
+The departments also specifically reached out to communities plagued by safe drinking water and wastewater violations to make them aware of the program. - The DOC offered local governments limited engineering assistance and DOC, DNRC, and DEQ assisted local governments with the application process.
 They also provided direct training to members of the Montana Association of Conservation Districts and the Montana Water Resources Association.
-As application deadlines approach, staff has specifically reached out to cities, towns, and counties who have not yet applied to help them identify eligible uses and develop successful proposals that meet necessary criteria. - Beyond the reporting period, DOC, DNRC, and DEQ will continue providing trainings and targeted outreach to communities across the state, particularly those that are traditionally underserved and/or have a history of noncompliance with the Safe Drinking Water Act or Clean Water Act to encourage and assist them to apply through the program.
+As application deadlines approached, staff specifically reached out to cities, towns, and counties who had not yet applied to help them identify eligible uses and develop successful proposals that met necessary criteria. - Beyond the above-mentioned outreach, DOC, DNRC, and DEQ have continued providing trainings and targeted outreach to communities across the state, particularly those that are traditionally underserved and/or have a history of noncompliance with the Safe Drinking Water Act or Clean Water Act to encourage and assist them to apply through the program.

 The Department of Agriculture participated in listening sessions across the state to better understand the negative economic conditions facing agricultural producers.
-Staff attended eight

-Summer Field Days at the Montana Agricultural Experiment Stations and conducted Value-Added Roadshow visits in different production regions to solicit input.
+Staff attended eight Summer Field Days at the Montana Agricultural Experiment Stations and conducted Value-Added Roadshow visits in different production regions throughout the state to solicit input.

-DPHHS has received input from dozens of stakeholder organizations across the state on COVID-related issues and suggestions on how SFR and other ARPA funds can be used to address them.
+DPHHS received input from dozens of stakeholder organizations across the state on COVID-related issues and suggestions on how SFR and other ARPA funds could be used to address them.